Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks

 Decomposing the optimization problems into regions and into smaller time periods led to some interesting practical insights.
 For the case study, it was shown that planning on the regional level maintains many of the benefits of planning on the national level.
-Similarly, it was found that planning one week ahead on a rolling horizon leads to suprisingly good results and also significantly reduced solving time by 88\%.
-Daily planning is extremely fast and may be useful to adjust schedules when unforseen events happen.
-The analysis of the loading/unloading time showed that long loading/unloading times of up to two hours (e.g., to perform inspections) can be accomodated without too much of an effect of the cost-effectiveness of the system.
+Similarly, it was found that planning one week ahead on a rolling horizon leads to surprisingly good results and also significantly reduced solving time by 88\%.
+Daily planning is extremely fast and may be useful to adjust schedules when unforeseen events happen.
+The analysis of the loading/unloading time showed that long loading/unloading times of up to two hours (e.g., to perform inspections) can be accommodated with minimal impact on the system's cost-effectiveness.
 And finally, varying the size of the network demonstrated that the ATHN can still be run efficiently when the number of hubs is reduced from 100 to 50.

-In conclusion, it is found that the optimization framework for ATHN is an effective tool to study large systems and gain insights from real data.
+In conclusion, it is found that the optimization framework for ATHN is an effective tool to study large full truckload systems and gain insights from real data.
 Interesting directions for future work include studying the effect of ATHN on human labor beyond the drivers, e.g., support staff at the transfer hubs.
-Another direction is to incorporate operational constraints such as transfer hub capacities, or to allow for load consolidation in less-than-truckload trucking.
+A first step in that direction has been taken by \citep{LeeEtAl2023-ConstraintProgrammingImprove}, which presents a constraint programming method to optimize the size of each hub.
+Another future direction could be to incorporate the possibility of platooning into the model, to save additional costs.
+Finally, it would be interesting to extend the framework to less-than-truckload transportation.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

 This research was partly funded through a gift from Ryder and partly supported by the NSF AI Institute for Advances in Optimization (Award 2112533).
 Special thanks to the Ryder team for their invaluable support, expertise, and insights.